BeSports/Goldmine-Server/README.md

 mandatory

 **Description**:
 The property *collection* defines in which collection/class the data has to be fetched.
-For instance, I want to fetch a user then I would search for a user in the `users` collection/class.
+For instance, I want to fetch a user then I would search for a user in the `user` collection/class.

 ### fields